Ossitech/M5StickRangeFinder/README.md

 M5 Stick will be mounted to it using the screw holes they provide.
-Once I finished building it
-I will provide pictures of the finished device.
+I will provide pictures of the finished device once I finished building it.

 ## Things I learned with this project
 ### Serial setup